-This is your Year 2 Geography Knowledge Organiser for Summer I. Weather

-Tier 2 Vocabulary Key Vocabulary pattern observe season weather equator poles the usual way in which something happens to notice or to see every year our planet experiences four seasons : autumn, winter, spring and summer weather is a description of what the conditions are like in a particular place an imaginary line that goes around the middle of the Earth the North Pole is right at the top point of the Earth whereas the South Pole is at the bottom point on the Earth.
+This is your Year 2 Geography Knowledge Organiser for Summer I. Weather pattern observe season weather equator poles the usual way in which something happens to notice or to see every year our planet experiences four seasons : autumn, winter, spring and summer weather is a description of what the conditions are like in a particular place an imaginary line that goes around the middle of the Earth the North Pole is right at the top point of the Earth whereas the South Pole is at the bottom point on the Earth.
 In this topic you will look carefully at the weather patterns in the United Kingdom.
-3 Each season is about three months long and has its own type of weather- in the summer it is hot and in the winter it is cold.
+We can observe signs of the seasons by looking carefully at the natural world around us.
+Each season is about three months long and has its own type of weather - in the summer it is hot and in the winter it is cold.
 The weather could be hot or cold; wet or dry; windy or calm.
 It is exactly midway between the North Pole and the South Pole and divides the Earth in two.
-The area around the North and South Poles is very cold.
-Equator South Pole How this connects with previous learning How this connects wit th future learning In 'Hacknev and In 'Map It', you learnt In science you learnt that living 301 In year 3 'Map It', you will explore In year 3 'Map It', you will
+The area around the North and South Poles is very cold. 💮 🍛 🖦 🤐 🐄 🍸 🇭 蒙 📤 党 😴 🐅 Equator South Pole How this connects with previ ous learning • How this connects wi th future learning In 'Hackney and Alexandria', we learnt that the weather was different in England in Egypt.
+In 'Map It', you learnt how symbols were used in maps.
+Symbols are also used in weather forecasts.
+In science you learnt that living things adapt their habitats to suit the weather they experience In year 3 'Map It', you will explore the equator in more detail and learn about the Northern and Southern Hemispheres.
+In year 3 'Map It', you will learn about world's climate zones and how climate is different to the weather .